The three types of workplace absences and how to manage them

 Lateness

 Lateness is the most common type of unauthorised absence.
 We’re all late from time to time often due to travel issues and other minor setbacks.
 On the other hand, if someone is late to work on a regular basis, this could indicate more serious issues, such as poor engagement, a lack of commitment, stress or other health issues.
+It might also suggest domestic problems such as problems with childcare.
 In some circumstances, disciplinary action may be necessary.
-In other cases, people may need support if there is an underlying reason for being late on a regular basis.
+In other cases, people may benefit from targeted support if there is an underlying reason for being regularly late.

 Virtual unauthorised absences

 These may also be a cause for concern.
-These are when someone who is working remotely is either absent from a pre-arranged online meeting via a platform such as Zoom or MS Teams or absent but invisible, having switched off video, audio or both.
+Virtual unauthorised absences take place when someone who is working remotely is either absent from a pre-arranged online meeting via a platform such as Zoom or MS Teams or present but invisible, having switched off video, audio or both.
 This could be because they are attending simply to listen-in on a meeting or it could indicate a lack of engagement.
 It's just as important to record these absences and check in on these people if the number of virtual unauthorised absence increases.
 As with 'regular' unauthorised absence, there may be underlying issues to address.

 Effective employee location management